TFCA Annual Conference Graphic

 Terence Sheehy - Deputy Chief, Dare County EMS

 Deputy Chief Terence Sheehy brings over 27 years of experience in emergency services and serves as Deputy Chief of Operations at Dare County EMS.
 He oversees daily EMS operations across North Carolina’s Outer Banks, managing responses to hurricanes, flooding, and large-scale events.
-Starting as a volunteer firefighter at 17, Sheehy advanced through roles in fire, rescue, and EMS, including eight years with Kitty Hawk Ocean Rescue, earning recognition from the U.S. Secret Service.
+Starting as a volunteer firefighter at 17, Sheehy advanced through roles in fire, rescue, and EMS, including eight years with Kitty Hawk Ocean Rescue, where he earned recognition from the U.S. Secret Service.

 He chairs the Dare County/Currituck Regional Emergency Planning Committee and co-chairs the Eastern Healthcare Preparedness Coalition.
 A sought-after speaker at national conferences, he also supports EMS leadership development through the North Carolina EMS Officer program.
 He holds a Bachelor of Science in Emergency Medical Care from Western Carolina University and a Master of Public Administration from the University of Texas at Arlington.